mharen/mharen.github.io/_posts/2010/2010-10-24-project-noodle-initial-database-design.md

 It’s definitely not fully normalized (e.g. <code>Interviews.{CriterionValue1,2,3}</code>)—some of that’s intentional.
 Database design is always a balance.

-At this stage, I am really interested in two key things:  <ol>   <li>Does my schema actually capture all the information I think I need to store? </li>    <li>Are the queries I expect to write easy to write? </li> </ol>
+At this stage, I am really interested in two key things:

+1. Does my schema actually capture all the information I think I need to store?
+2. Are the queries I expect to write easy to write?

 And so, being the semi-disciplined person I am (or at least when I’m blogging about a recommendation), I will check these two things.   <h4>Does my schema cover everything?</h4>

 In another window I brought up the [mockups](../../2010/09/my-new-project-initial-mockups.html).
-Right off the bat, I’m finding a gap in what I need to capture and what my schema supports:  <ul>   <li>I don’t have anywhere to store why, when, or where a candidate is to be interviewed </li>    <li>I don’t have anywhere to store a candidates picture, or resume </li>    <li>I don’t have anywhere to store a candidates actual offer or hire status </li> </ul>
+Right off the bat, I’m finding a gap in what I need to capture and what my schema supports:     * I don’t have anywhere to store why, when, or where a candidate is to be interviewed     * I don’t have anywhere to store a candidates picture, or resume     * I don’t have anywhere to store a candidates actual offer or hire status

 So let’s fix that together.
 It looks like I need something akin to an “interview master” table which will store the details of a block of interviews.
 This can’t really go in the candidates table since a single candidate could come in multiple times.